-In particular, forward-looking statements in this AIF include, statements regarding, among others, the completion of the Bomboré mining permit application process in H1 2016; commencement of construction and gold production at the Bomboré project.
-Other statements include the Company's plans with respect to the future advancement of the Bondi project in Burkina Faso.
+In particular, forward-looking statements in this AIF include, statements regarding, among others, completing an updated feasibility study on the Bomboré project during H1 2017, commencement of construction and gold production at the Bomboré project.
 Although the Company has full intentions to complete any stated future objectives, there can be no assurance that future required regulatory approvals will be obtained or that sufficient project financing will be obtained or anticipated transactions or proposed work and construction programs will be completed satisfactorily.

-Such forward-looking statements are based on a number of material factors and assumptions, including that contracted parties provide goods and/or services on the agreed timeframes, that equipment necessary for construction and development is available as scheduled and does not incur unforeseen breakdowns, that no labour shortages or delays are incurred, that plant and equipment functions are as specified, that no unusual geological or technical problems occur, that sufficient financing is available and in place and that on-going contractual negotiations will be completed successfully and will progress and/or be completed in a timely manner.
+Such forward-looking statements are based on a number of material factors and assumptions, including that contracted parties provide goods and/or services on the agreed timeframes, that equipment necessary for construction and development is available as scheduled and does not incur unforeseen breakdowns, that no labour shortages or delays are incurred, that plant and equipment functions are as specified, that no unusual geological or technical problems occur, there are no material changes to the fiscal policies of the country of Burkina Faso and its mining laws, that sufficient financing is available and in place and that on-going contractual negotiations will be completed successfully and will progress and/or be completed in a timely manner.